hkwu/ghastly/docs/guide.md

 const client = new Client();
 ```

+The Ghastly client is an extension of the Discord.js client, so any methods, properties and events are inherited by the Ghastly client, if you require them.

+#### Configuration
-The client processes messages using a `Dispatcher`.
+The client processes messages using a component called the dispatcher.
 In order to take advantage of the dispatcher, you need to configure it when you create the client.

-#### Prefixes
+##### Setting Prefixes
 The dispatcher filters messages based on a prefix.
 The prefix can be any string (spaces are valid), with specific exceptions as outlined below.

 ```js